-In the event that an issue is raised at a Council/Committee meeting regarding the financial competence of a motion or amendment where Standing Order 16(9) applies the matter should be referred to the Head of Finance and LegalCorporate Improvement and Finance (or representative) and the Service Leader - Legal and Democratic Head of Legal and Democratic Services (or representative) attending the meeting for their collective view.
-In reaching a view it is probable that those officers will require to briefly liaise with the Strategic Director / Head of Service for the department concerned, in which case the Convener should allow a short adjournment.
+In the event that an issue is raised at a Council/Committee meeting regarding the financial competence of a motion or amendment where Standing Order 16(9) applies the matter should be referred to the HeadDirector of Finance and Legal (or representative) and the Service Leader Director of Legal and Democratic Services (or representative) attending the meeting for their collective view.
+In reaching a view it is probable that those officers will require to briefly liaise with the Strategic Director / Head of Service for the directorateservice concerned, in which case the Convener should allow a short adjournment.